 (a) Documentation To Re-Enter Canada

-You should check the exact details for re-entering your home country from France (see link below), as the test requirement (PCR or Antigen) differs.
+You should check the exact details for re-entering your home country from France (see link below), as the test requirement (PCR or Antigen), if any, differs.
 For Canadian citizens or permanent residents who are vaccinated and are not showing symptoms consistent with COVID-19, they must:

-- upload proof of vaccination and COVID-19 molecular test in the ArriveCan app within 72 hours of departure.
+- upload proof of vaccination in the ArriveCan app within 72 hours of departure.
 You will get an ArriveCan receipt.

-(a) If You Test Positive 72 Hours Before Your Departure Back To Canada
+5. What If You Test Positive Before Your Departure Back To Canada?

 Now that you know all the rules for departing from your home country and entering France, you need to consider what travel insurance you might purchase…if you can.
 Even though you have insurance as a benefit on your credit card or health plan, very often coverage for COVID is excluded.